octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/uploadSarif.md

 The `202 Accepted` response includes an `id` value.
 You can use this ID to check the status of the upload by using it in the `/sarifs/{sarif_id}` endpoint.
 For more information, see "[Get information about a SARIF upload](/rest/code-scanning/code-scanning#get-information-about-a-sarif-upload)."

+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint with private or public repositories, or the `public_repo` scope to use this endpoint with only public repositories.

 ```js
 octokit.rest.codeScanning.uploadSarif({